Find out what types of businesses are covered by the Money Laundering Regulations, and which premises you'll need to

 - accountancy service providers not supervised by a professional body

-You need to register with HMRC if you carry out activities typically associated with these types of organisations by way of business and you aren’t already registered.
+You need to register with HMRC if you carry out activities typically associated with these types of organisations by way of business and you are not already registered.

 You may have to pay a penalty or face prosecution if you:

 - carry on your business without registering first